-In this section we study the nominal pass-through to consumer prices of the nominal cost shocks in a menu cost model of price adjustment.
+In this section we study the nominal passthrough to consumer prices of the nominal cost shocks in a menu-cost model of price adjustment.
 We consider the problem of a monopolistically competitive firm that faces idiosyncratic demand and productivity shocks in an environment in which the cost of an aggregate input grows at a constant inflation rate.
 We study how the aggregate consumer price level reacts to an unexpected jump in nominal marginal costs in this environment.

-We first describe the firm's price setting problem in section 3.1 and then look at the cross sectional distribution of prices in section 3.2.
-We then proceed to describe how steady state inflation affects decision rules in section 3.3 that refers to Alvarez et al. (2019).
-Finally, in section 3.4 we report the impulse response of price distributions to cost shocks and in section 3.5 we compare the reaction of prices to small and large cost shocks and find interesting nonlinear effects.
+We first describe the firm's price-setting problem in subsection 2.1 and then look at the cross sectional distribution of prices in subsection 2.2.
+We then proceed to describe how steady-state inflation affects decision rules in subsection 2.3, which refers to Álvarez and others (2019).
+Finally, in subsection 2.4, we report the impulse response of price distributions to cost shocks and, in subsection 2.5, we compare the reaction of prices to small and large-cost shocks and find interesting nonlinear effects.

-3.1 Price setting problem for the firm
+2.1 Price-Setting Problem for the Firm

-We consider an economy where firms' marginal nominal cost have a common and an idiosyncratic component.
-The common component is given by a nominal cost, which we will assume that after an initial value is realized will grow at a deterministic constant rate.
+We consider an economy where firms' marginal nominal costs have a common and an idiosyncratic component.
+The common component is given by a nominal cost, which we will assume that, after an initial value is realized, will grow at a deterministic constant rate.
 The (log of the) idiosyncratic component follows driftless Brownian motion, with innovation variance σ^2 .
-Firms face a downward slopping demand, and act as monopolistic competitors and must pay a fixed menu cost to adjust their price.
+Firms face a downward sloping demand, act as monopolistic competitors, and must pay a fixed menu cost to adjust their price.
 The firm's marginal (and average) cost will then be W(t)x(t), where W(t) is the nominal cost of the aggregate input and x(t) is an idiosyncratic shock.
-We assume that $x(t) = \exp(\sigma B(t))$, where B(t) is a standard brownian motion, independent across firms.
-We will start the firms at a steady state, where W_t has been growing a constant inflation rate π , so that $W(t_0 + T) = W(t_0)e^{T\pi}$.
+We assume that $x(t) = exp(\sigma B(t))$, where B(t) is a standard Brownian motion, independent across firms.
+We will start the firms at a steady state, where W_t has been growing at a constant inflation rate π , so that $W(t_0+T) = W(t_0)e^{T\pi}$.

 We will use g to describe the logarithmic deviation of the firm's current markup relative to the one that maximizes instantaneous profits.
 We refer to this variable as the "price gap".
 The price gap is positive, g > 0, if the price of the product is relatively high or if the firm's cost is relatively low.
 We will assume that the optimal markup is independent of the level of the costs and of the demand, as it will be the case with an iso-elastic demand function and constant marginal cost.
-Note that during a period where the firm does not change prices, its markup changes only because it cost changes, i.e. $dg(t) = -d \log W(t) - d \log x(t)$.
-For instance, at steady state we have that $dg = -\pi dt - \sigma dB$ during the period at which the price of the good does not change.
-At the times when the firm decides to pay the fixed cost and change prices g(t) changes discretely and in equal proportion (equal in log points) than the change in price.
+Note that during a period where the firm does not change prices, its markup changes only because its cost changes, i.e., $dg(t) = -d\log W(t) - d\log x(t)$.
+For instance, at steady state, we have that $dg = -\pi dt - \sigma dB$ during the period at which the price of the good does not change prices, g(t) changes discretely and in equal proportion (equal in log points) to the change in price.